turingschool/front-end-curriculum/projects/travel-tracker.md

 ## Background and Description

-For this project, you will be creating an application to manage and track different trips for users and travel agencies.
+For this project, you will be creating an application to manage and track different trips for users and a travel agency.

 ## Goals and Objectives